syp7234/playerpiano/design.md

 ## Design

 ### Server Setup & Routing

-Server routing is mostly set up and.
-Familiarization with how to connect with WIFI to be included
+Server routing is set up and ready.
+Familiarization WIFI connection ease of use to be included in minor prototyping and proto-typing.
+Much of the leg-work is saved for the production leg of the project in the Spring.

 ### Webpages and Application